 - Seats for graduation spectators: 5,000 on the Main Quad.
 That’s in addition to eight tents across campus; 2,500 chairs in the Commencement rain location, LeFrak Gymnasium; and 1,500 chairs and 300 tables that Amherst’s buildings and grounds crew arranges in front of Valentine Dining Hall for meals.

-- Commemorative canes awarded during the weekend: 492.
+- Conway Canes awarded during the weekend: 492.
 After being given his or her diploma, each graduate receives a cane.
 This is an Amherst tradition dating back to the 1800s that was revived and reshaped by the Class of 2003.
-A gift from the Fund for College Canes, endowed by Brian J. Conway ’80 and Kevin J. Conway ’80, the Senior Class Canes are, according to Amherst lore, meant to serve as a visual metaphor for a college education: They support graduates throughout their lives after they leave the college’s hallowed halls.
-The canes the seniors will receive on May 25 each feature a small plaque with the class year, copied from an 1800s-era Glee Club program from Amherst’s archives.
+A gift from the Fund for Conway Canes, endowed by Brian J. Conway ’80 and Kevin J. Conway ’80, the Conway Canes are, according to Amherst lore, meant to serve as a visual metaphor for a college education: They support graduates throughout their lives after they leave the college’s hallowed halls.
+The Conway Canes the seniors will receive on May 25 each feature a small plaque with the class year, copied from an 1800s-era Glee Club program from Amherst’s archives.
 But the seniors aren’t the only ones walking away with canes: this year’s seven honorary degree recipients, the winner of the college’s Medal for Eminent Service, one honorary marshal of the ceremonies, three Phebe and Zephaniah Swift Moore Teaching Award winners and five honorary members of the Class of 2014, among others, also receive them.